1925 German presidential election: Results

-The second round was held on 26 April, with a turnout of 77.6%.
-Hindenburg won on a plurality of the vote, with 48.3% to Marx's 45.3%.
-Marx's loss was attributed to the fact that the Bavarian People's Party, a sister party of the Centre, endorsed Hindenburg as a protest against the Marx's cooperation with the Social Democrats.
 Some also attributed Marx's loss to the candidature of Ernst Thälmann of the Communist Party of Germany, who did not drop out in the second round.
 However, historian Peter Fritzsche rejected this view, calling the claim "far-fetched" and arguing that "given the explicit enmity of this party toward the Weimar "capitalist state," it would have been completely unrealistic to expect the KPD to support the candidate of the Weimar system".
 Fritsche instead found that the BVP's endorsement of Hindenburg was crucial to Marx's defeat.